stephenohair/afterburner/README.md

 ```bash
 mvn clean jfx:jar
 ```
+### Installation ###

-This will create an executable JAR under '''target/jfx/app''' and a lib directory under '''target/jfx/app/lib'''.
-You will need to copy both the jar AND the lib directory to the Windows PC running MSI Afterburner & Remote Server in order to run this client application.
+Copy the executable JAR in the '''target/afterburner-client-bundled-1.0.0-SNAPSHOT.jar''' directory.
+You will need to copy the jar to the Windows PC running MSI Afterburner & Remote Server in order to run this client application.

 ### Running the Application ###